DikshaVerma25/Resume/ReadMe.md

     - Addressed and filed common errors experienced while running scripts in the local environment.
     - Provided the network flow of the website with attribute length, datatype, and value included.

-- **Jr. Software Developer** at Compport
+## Jr. Software Developer at Compport
-  - Bhopal, India
+- Location: Bhopal, India
 - May 2021 - Jul.
 2021

-  - Responsibilities:
+Responsibilities:
 - Improved operational efficiency by conducting a comprehensive system analysis and recommending changes to existing policies and procedures, resulting in a 41% increase in productivity.
 - Demonstrated viable solutions by developing documentation, code comments, and clear code.
-    - Programmed a chatbot using Dialog flow, increasing accessibility by 70% and reducing queries by 35%.
+- Programmed a chatbot using Dialogflow, increasing accessibility by 70% and reducing queries by 35%.

-- **Software Developer co-op** at Compport
+## Software Developer Co-op at Compport
-  - Bhopal, India
+- Location: Bhopal, India
 - May 2020 - Dec.
 2020

-  - Responsibilities:
+Responsibilities:
-     -I conducted a comprehensive documentation process to outline the workflow and architecture of the codebase, ensuring a clear understanding of the system's structure.
+- Conducted a comprehensive documentation process to outline the workflow and architecture of the codebase, ensuring a clear understanding of the system's structure.
-		 -To enhance the website's data presentation capabilities, I integrated data visualization elements such as pie charts, bar graphs, and other visual representations.
-Leveraging technologies such as D3.js and Chart.js.
+- Integrated data visualization elements such as pie charts, bar graphs, and other visual representations to enhance the website's data presentation capabilities.
+Leveraged technologies such as D3.js and Chart.js.
-		 -In addition to the functional enhancements, I focused on improving the website's aesthetics.
-I applied responsive design principles, optimized the user interface               layout, and refined the color scheme and typography to create a visually appealing and cohesive look.
+- Focused on improving the website's aesthetics by applying responsive design principles, optimizing the user interface layout, and refining the color scheme and typography to create a visually appealing and cohesive look.

 ## Recent Projects